dreger/audacious.blog/content/essays/ipad-magic-keyboard.md

 Okay.
 Let's set the material aside for a moment.
 Besides, I'm tired of typing polyurethane.

 The keys are great.
 I said it above, but I'll say it again: finally.
-Although the 11-inch (for my iPad Air, 4th generation) were a touch small for my large hands, there's no getting around how great it feels to type on this thing.
+Although the 11-inch size (for my iPad Air, 4th generation) was a touch small for my large hands, there's no getting around how great it feels to type on this thing.

 If Apple's keyboards forevermore hit this level of travel and clickyness, I think the typing world would find it perfectly acceptable.
 At this point, why don't we all consider portable keyboards a solved problem space.
 No more innovation.
 Hard stop.